ejabbered/slpkg/README.rst

      > _

-Search for packages from the enabled repositories:
+Search for the packages from the enabled repositories:

 .. code-block:: bash